 Dead Cells wears its influences on its sleeve.
-Its sprawling map design is cut from Castlevania-hued cloth; its procedural generation engine doffs its cap to Spelunky; and the oblique, less-is-more world building is pure Dark Souls.
+Its sprawling map design is cut from Castlevania-hued cloth; its procedural generation engine doffs its cap to Spelunky and Rogue Legacy; and the oblique, less-is-more world building is pure Dark Souls.

 It’s a game stuffed with secrets and riddles.
 Who is the protagonist?
 Why are they here?
 What’s behind all those locked doors?
 What – and, more importantly, where – is the creature that’s escaped from the Toxic Sewers?
 Dead Cells is in no hurry to show you everything it has to offer, and even on my 213th run it’s offering up new surprises.

-A friend recently bragged that he’d found a hidden room containing a game-altering Dark Souls-esque bonfire.
-That was news to me – and the longer I played without finding it, the more I suspected it was a fanciful Chinese whisper that had caught fire in the virtual playgrounds of the internet.
+Case in point: A friend recently bragged that he’d found a hidden room containing a game-altering Dark Souls-esque bonfire.
+That was news to me – and the longer I played without finding it, the more I suspected it was a fanciful online Chinese whisper.
 Then, sure enough, 80-plus hours in and on my umpteenth play through, I rolled through a gap in the wall to find the chamber exactly as described.

 With every playthrough, Dead Cells answers a few questions, and poses a few more, refusing to let you put it down and move on to the next thing.

 3. Must.
 Collect.
 Everything.

 Games have used all manner of elaborate infographics and flowcharts through the years to communicate player progression.
 Some are elegant, some are migraine-inducing – but none are as delightful as Dead Cells.